Space-Dream-42/brainTumourProject/README.md

 ### Code Overview
 #### Notebooks
 - demo.ipynb:<br/>
-Here we are executed our code, extracted results from it and visualized our results for our paper.
-Every discovery that we mention in our paper comes from here.
+Here we present our model training along with evaluation metrics and animated visualizations.
+The majority of what we report in our paper is produced using this code.

 #### Python-files
 - custom_losses.py:<br/>
-Here you can find custom programmed losses.
-In addition you can find get_loss to calculate automatically the loss for a provieded loss-function.
+Contains custom programmed losses.
+In addition you can find the get_loss function to automatically calculate the loss for a provided loss-function.

 - data_loading.py:<br/>
-Here you can find the dataloader.
+This is the dataloader.
 The function get_train_test_iters gives you the data iterators.

 - dataset_utils.py:<br/>
-Here you can find everything ragarding to manipulate and processing data.
+Here we coded all functions for manipulating and processing data.

 - train.py:<br/>
 Here you can find the train_model function to train a model.

 #### Folders
 - Optional:<br/>
-Here we are experimenting with our code.
+Here we stored additional experimental code that was not ultimately used in our trained models or demo.

 - Architectures:<br/>
-Here you can find all model architectures that we build.
+Here you can find all model architectures that we built.
 </details>

 <details>
-  <summary>File-structure figure (Click to expand)</summary>
+  <summary>File-structure figure (Click to expand)</summary>-
 <p align="left"><img src="https://github.com/Space-Dream-42/brainTumourProject/blob/main/images/filestructure.jpg?raw=true" width="700" height="500"></p>
 </details>